nasa-gibs/worldview/config/default/common/config/metadata/layers/goes/goes-east.md

 References: [GOES-R: ABI Band 2 (0.64 um) Quick Guide](https://www.star.nesdis.noaa.gov/GOES/documents/ABIQuickGuide_Band02.pdf)

 ### Clean Infrared (10.3 µm, Band 13, 10 minute)
-Temporal coverage: Most recent 14 days
+Temporal coverage: Most recent month

 The Clean Infrared (10.3 um, Band 13) layer from the GOES-East Advanced Baseline Imager (ABI) is useful for detecting clouds all times of day and night and is quite useful in retrievals of cloud top height.
 It is used to identify and classify cloud and other atmospheric features, estimate cloud-top brightness temperature and cloud particle size, convective severe weather signatures, and hurricane intensity.
 This infrared window is not strongly affected by atmospheric water vapor.